Zixuan6/Zixuan6.github.io/_pages/about.md

 I am a PhD student in Speech Science （School of Psychology） at the University of Auckland, supervised by <a href="https://scholar.google.com/citations?user=UCIt79UAAAAJ&hl=en" target="_blank"> Dr. Patrick Savage</a> and <a href="https://profiles.auckland.ac.nz/sc-purdy" target="_blank"> Prof. Suzanne Purdy</a>.

-My research focuses on investigating the relationship between speech and music from the perspectives of acoustics and social science.
+My research focuses on investigating the relationship between speech and music from the perspectives of acoustics and social psychology.
 I am currently involved in the Many Voices 2 and Many Voices 3 projects.

 Prior to my PhD, I received a BA in Chinese Language and Literature from Minzu University of China, and an MSc in Phonetics from the University of Edinburgh, where I was fortunate to be supervised by <a href="https://edwebprofiles.ed.ac.uk/profile/alice-turk" target="_blank"> Prof. Alice Turk</a>.
 I later worked as a research assistant at the Chinese Academy of Social Sciences and Hong Kong Polytechnic University, contributing to projects in phonetics, psycholinguistics, and neurolinguistics.

-# 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.

 # 📝 Publications
+Selected first author & co-first author papers.
+See full publication list in Google Scholar

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CVPR 2016</div><img src='images/500x300.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">